Teycir/Chuckle/README.md

 **What Chuckle DOES Do:**
 - ✅ Stores your API key only in your browser
 - ✅ Saves memes only on your computer
-- ✅ Connects directly to Google AI for total privacy
+- ✅ Connects directly to OpenRouter for total privacy
 - ✅ Works completely privately

 **Open Source**: All our code is public on GitHub.
 Anyone can check what Chuckle does.